-6.3.3 Dielectric
+6.3.3 Dielectric Candidates should be able to:

 - (a) Describe how the polarisation of the dielectric affects the capacitance. - (b) Define the dielectric strength. - (c) Identify V m-1 as a unit of the dielectric strength. - (d) Distinguish between operating and breakdown voltage. - (e) Explain what is meant by leakage current.